Quality-Matrix-Training/Student_Marks_Managaement_System./README.md

 '''
 Student Marks Managaement System.

-Given the marks of 100 students for 6 subjects along with their faculty names in a CSV file format.
+Given the marks of 100 students for 6 subjects along with their faculty names in a CSV file format (here tha data is seperated by '\t').

 The task is to load the CSV files and answer the following queries.